Jarry1250/heartbeat/README.md

 * js.cookie.js (optional but used in the multi user example below)

 ## Setup
 Clone all files into your chosen installation directory.
+Note that heartbeat.settings.php contains customisable settings.

 ### Creating the database
 Using your IDE of choice, create a new SQLite database called heartbeat.db in the installation directory.